 Shorter tripods weigh less, but will sometimes limit your ability to get the exact photo framing that you want.
 And a shorter tripod also means you’ll have to stoop to look through the viewfinder.

 You should also pay attention to how low the tripod can get to the ground as some photography situations will lend themselves to very low-angle shots.

 Heavier tripods are typically more sturdy than lighter tripods.
 And fewer leg sections and center column sections also means greater tripod stability.

-The sturdiness of your tripod is quite important for 2 reasons.
+The sturdiness of your tripod is quite important for two reasons.

-- When shooting long exposures you don’t want to have even the slightest movement of your camera and a sturdy tripod is the first line of defense against camera shake.
+- When shooting long exposures you don’t want to have even the slightest movement of your camera.
+A sturdy tripod is the first line of defense against camera shake.
 The same goes for shooting timelapse videos.

 Unfortunately, there is no quantitative measurement for a tripod’s sturdiness.
 Heavier tripods are typically more sturdy than lighter tripods.
-And fewer leg sections and center column sections also means greater tripod stability.
+And fewer leg sections and center column sections also mean greater tripod stability.

 Number of Leg Sections

 More leg sections means your tripod will be more compact, but it also means your tripod will be less sturdy.

 Almost all travel tripods have either 4 or 5 leg sections.
 More leg sections typically mean your tripod will be more compact and have a higher maximum height, but it also means your tripod will be less sturdy.